Get started

 88

-// Authenticate with an API key or named user is required to access basemaps
+// Authenticate with an API key access token or user authentication is required to access basemaps

 // and other location services.